hdecoded/media-server/README.md

 # media-server
 Docker-Compose and configuration files to run the Media-Server on Raspberry Pi

+> ### Note:  docker folder is a snapshot of my working configuration for future reference.
+Please do not download.

 ## Docker containers being used
 1. [Heimdall](https://hub.docker.com/r/linuxserver/heimdall) - Dashboard
 2. [Plex](https://hub.docker.com/r/linuxserver/plex)            - Media player